-Our planned Phase 2 Australian exploratory clinical trial was approved by the human research ethics committee ("HREC") in late 2021.
-HREC approval allows for recruitment in Australia, which will commence in the first quarter of 2022.
-Dr Paul Liknaitzky has also successfully acquired regulatory permits for the import of psilocybin into Australia.
+The protocol for our planned Phase 2 Australian exploratory clinical trial has been completed and we anticipate submitting our research proposal to the human research ethics committee ("HREC") for approval in Q3 of 2021.
+HREC approval is required prior to the commencement of patient recruitment in Australia.
+Dr Paul Liknaitzky has successfully achieved HREC approval for other clinical psilocybin studies in Australia and has successfully acquired regulatory permits and imported psilocybin into Australia.